mushrafmim/nsw-core/taskflow/README.md

 go run ./demo
 ```
 This command:
-1. Registers the Task Templates.
+1. Registers the Task Templates from `./demo/templates/`.
+2. Registers default task capability plugins (Human Form Submission, External Agency Dispatch) scoped to the `"APPLICATION"` task category.
-2. Boots the Layer 1 (Parent) and Layer 2 (Task) Temporal workers.
+3. Boots the Parent and Task Temporal workers.
-3. Spins up a web server on [http://localhost:8080](http://localhost:8080).
+4. Spins up a web server on [http://localhost:8080](http://localhost:8080).

+> [!NOTE]
+> The demo registers a **local mock dispatcher** for the external agency step.
+It prints a formatted message to console instead of sending network requests, ensuring the reviewer dashboard runs flawlessly with zero ports setup!

 ### 3. Open the Demo UI
 Go to [http://localhost:8080](http://localhost:8080) in your web browser.